Klaukkala: Improvement of the market area

 The most significant shopping center in Klaukkala are the Viirintori marketplace and Viirinlaakso areas.
 The history of Viirintori dates back to the 19th century and the handed over to Karelia through family business.
 Kaarlo Narinen and his wife Anna founded the Kilpeenjoki's general merchandise store in the Vyborg village in 1897.
-The Narinen family fled the Russian invasion during the war as far as Klaukkala and founded the economic store Klaukkalan Talouskauppa in the early 1950s.
+The Narinen family fled the Russian invasion during the Continuation War as far as Klaukkala and founded the economic store Klaukkalan Talouskauppa in the early 1950s.

 The next generation to lead it, Kaarlo and Anna's son Sakeus Narinen, along with wife Helmi.
 Their son Jouko Narinen is the originator of the Klaukkala's Viirintori and Viirinlaakso commercial center.
 He has been a merchant and developer of initiative and diligence for five decades.

 The area of Viirintori has increased significant commercial activity in Viirinlaakso and Klaukkala.
 The continuous development of the Klaukkalan Talouskauppa, which began in the 1960s, has now led to a situation where the municipality of Nurmijärvi plans to make Viirinlaakso a commercial center for Klaukkala.
 Jouko Narinen and his wife Ritva took over the Klaukkalan Talouskauppa in 1961.
 Since then, Jouko Narinen has been developing and growing the trade and the commercial real estate surrounding it throughout his career.

 Every ten years a new one was built and later the old one was also renovated.
 The first phase of growth began immediately after the last generation change.
 In 1963, Narinen built a new commercial building, which, among other things, was rented by a post office.
 The commercial building was renovated again in 1970.
 In 1976 an iron hall was erected on the fields and in 1982 Kiinteistö Oy Viirintori was completed.
 At the same time, Klaukkalan Talouskauppa became Viiri-Market Ky, which also included a commercial car circling the area.
 Viiri-Market employed 25 people at its best, and Viirintori had ten companies leased in addition to Viiri-Market.
 Viirintori's rapture and publishing activities as well as Jouko Narinen's activity were more visible in the construction of Klaukkala.
 The Viiri Fair and Viirintorin Sanomat became known in Klaukkala's households since the 1980s.

 Jouko Narinen is a founding member of Klaukkalan Yrittäjät and a long-time active member.
 Ritva and Jouko Narinen retired from active business in 1994.
 They transferred the Viiri-Market store to Kesko.
 The Viirintori still remained owned by Jouko Narinen and the business will continue as a rental business under the management of daughter Päivi Salo (née Narinen).
 The marketplace has been further expanded, Viirintori has been renovated and the parceled plot has become K-Citymarket.
 Currently there are more than 20 tenants in Viirintori.